 Hard work and purpose lead to success.

-When a player individually or the team as a whole puts in extra work, and the results pay off on the court, what better time is there to communicate this message?
-Think of this message playing out on the basketball court and also in the classroom.
+When a player or the team puts in extra work individually, and the results pay off on the court, what better time is there to communicate this message?
+Think of this message on the basketball court and in the classroom.

 It’s important to take chances because that’s how we grow and get better.